Crash dive

 Before hatches and air induction vents fall below the surface they must be closed.
 Before that, the diesel engines must be stopped or they will suck the air out of the boat in a matter of seconds.
 On submarines with direct drive, the crew disengages the diesel engines from the propeller shafts and switches to electric motor propulsion.
 The motors run at high speed to maintain the forward momentum.
 Once all hatches and induction vents are closed, the diving planes (like the control surfaces of an airplane) pull the boat below the surface and level it out at the desired depth—typically between 70 and 90 m.
 In a World War II-era boat, the whole operation could take as little as 30 seconds with a well-trained crew.
 In contrast, an Ohio-class ballistic-missile submarine may take as long as five minutes to reach periscope depth from the surface.
 However, it is capable of doing so faster if required; the smaller, more agile attack submarines can dive quite rapidly.
 The crash diving rate of a missile submarine is also not relevant since it can stay submerged for very long periods of time, and is not expected to ever cruise on the surface when in range of enemy units of any type.
 A WWII era submarine (technically a submersible since it is only capable of diving for limited periods of time) is by design forced to spend much of its time on the surface, and therefore needs to be able to "escape" by diving when an enemy is spotted.
-A WWII-era submarine is also very small, with a periscope depth of only a dozen or so feet, compared to a modern ballistic-missile submarine, which has a periscope depth of up to 100 or more feet deep.